zhixin9001/2021-SAA/note/tips.md

 - Security Groups are stateful, so allowing inbound traffic to the necessary ports enables the connection.
 - Network ACLs are stateless, so you must allow both inbound and outbound traffic
 - inbound rule: ipv4/6 address/block, another security group
+- The default network ACL is configured to allow all traffic to flow in and out of the subnets to which it is associated

 ### Auto Scaling group
 - policy